-Under the "General" (coordinate system) tab, find-out what coordinate system is used for each of the data sets.
+Under the "Source" tab look for the coordinate system that is used for each of the data sets.
 Are they all the same?
 Are any "Assumed"?
 Are any "Unknown"?

-Under the symbology tab you can control the symbology used to
+Under the "Symbology" tab you can control the graphic

 by assigning more meaningful symbology to the features.

 There are options for showing qualitative or quantitative

 distinctions among, rather than just the existence of,

 features in the layer based on data fields in the associated